elvissteinjr/DesktopPlus/docs/user_guide.md

   Mirrors individual desktops instead of cropping from the combined desktop.
 All Desktop Duplication overlays will be showing the same desktop when this is active.
   There can be a noticeable performance impact when multiple desktops update constantly.
 This setting can be used to mitigate it.

+- **Peformance Monitor**
+The Performance Monitor lets you quickly check the current state of your system from within VR in real time.
+Once added as an overlay, it can be customized and positioned like any of the desktop/window ones.
+While it's possible to create as many overlays of it as desired, they will all be showing the same content.
+Performance Monitor settings are global.
+  - **Style**:
+  Switches between a large and compact style of the Performance Monitor.
+The compact style does not allow displaying frame time graphs and the current time.
+  - **Show (Item)**:
+  Allows to customize which performance characteristics and states are displayed on the Performance Monitor.
+  - **[View as Pop-Up]**:
+  Displays the Performance Monitor as a pop-up.
+This usually only serves as a preview since the VR scene applications will pause and reduce rendering load while the dashboard is open.
+  - **[Add as Overlay]**:
+  Adds a new Performance Monitor overlay.
+The overlay will appear on the left hand-controller by default if connected.
+  - **[Reset Cumulative Values]**:
+  Resets statistics that build up over time, such as average FPS, dropped frames, and reprojection ratio.
+  These values are also reset automatically when the scene application changes or SteamVR goes into standby mode.

 - **Statistics**
   - **VR Compositor CPU Frame Time**:
   CPU time spent by the VR Compositor on the last rendered VR frame.
 This is a global SteamVR frame timing value.